 Supporting your local small business is more important during the Covid-19 crisis that ever before.
-Their owners are your neighbours, their kids attend our schools, they support other businesses and volunteer.
+Local small business owners are your neighbours, their kids attend our schools, they support other businesses and volunteer.
 Fernie needs these businesses to prosper to keep our community and economy healthy.

 Of all businesses in Canada, 98% are small businesses, and these 98% employ nearly half of the people in the country’s private sector.
 The collective importance of these small businesses in the Elk Valley is comparable to that of Teck Resources.
 When you’re big, you’re noticed.